-This Copycat Ruby Slipper Pig Candy is heavenly!!!
-I mean – I didn’t realize bacon could get better – but when you slather it with brown sugar – it does!
-And now – I have the recipe and can make it at home – any time I want!
-Woohoo!
+Want to know how to make Pig Candy?
+This Copycat Ruby Slipper Pig Candy recipe will show you the way – and it is heavenly!!!
+I mean – I didn’t realize bacon could get better – but when you slather it with brown sugar – it sure does!

 How do you make Candied Bacon?

-- Start your bacon in the oven – bake for 15 minutes at 400 (this is for thick cut bacon)
+- Start your bacon in the oven – place your bacon slices on a foil lined baking sheet with a wire rack so the grease can drip down.
+Bake for 15 minutes at 400 f degrees (this is for thick cut bacon)

-- When there’s five min left, heat your bacon grease on the stove in a small sauce pan until it melts
+- After the bacon has been in for 10 minutes, heat your bacon grease on the stove in a small sauce pan until it melts

-- Once timer is up, remove bacon from oven and spoon mixture onto bacon slices.
-Lay it on thick if you want a heavily candied bacon.
+- Once timer is up, remove bacon from oven and spoon mixture onto bacon strips.
+Lay it on thick if you want a heavily candied bacon – don’t sprinkle it on – make it thick!
+(No need to flip your bacon when you use the wire rack.)

 - Put bacon back in oven for 10-15 more minutes